ahmedTareque/Kaggle_Course-Intro_to_Machine_Learning/README.md

 ## Intro to Machine Learning

 Learn the core ideas in machine learning, and build your first models.
+[Intro to Machine Learning - Course Link](https://www.kaggle.com/learn/pandas)

 ### Lessons